saumya-prakash/Mastermind/README.md

 A game for dosbox based on the classic MASTERMIND board game.

 Computer generates a 4-digit pattern and the user has to guess this pattern.
-The user gets  trials.
+The player has 10 attempts to crack the code.

 After each guess, computer responds to indicate if the pattern is partially correct.